msarchet/reactor/README.md

 # reactor

-Bootstrapping repository for building a react app
+Bootstrapping repository for building a react app or component library

 ## How Do I Use This?